 Etiquette for men also included umbrellas.
-When carrying an umbrella, gentleman were warned to keep it close and avoid striking it against any passersby.
+When carrying an umbrella, gentleman were warned to keep it close as there were numerous umbrella mishaps.
 In case of a sudden downpour, a gentleman could with “perfect propriety,” offer his umbrella to any woman without one.
-The rule then followed that
+The rule then followed:

 When a gentleman was accompanying a lady and rainfall occurred, the gentleman was told to cover her ‘”perfectly,’ but hold it so that you will not touch her bonnet.”
 If a gentleman was accompany two ladies, the ladies were to carry and share the umbrella between themselves as “nothing can more absurd than for a gentleman to walk between two ladies, holding the umbrella himself; while, in this way, he is perfectly protected, the ladies receive upon their dresses and cloaks the little streams of water which run from the points of the umbrella.”